kura-labs-org/DEPLOY03_TEST/README.md

 def test_multiplication():
         """
-        Test that multiplication between an integer/float and another integer/float will return the correct value
+        Test that multiplication between an integer/float and another integer/float will return the correct value.

         """